gvwilson/thirdbit/src/fiction/santas/index.md

 Something geometrically impossible happened to Santa Greenwood.
 "Your turn,"
 she told Finner.
-Spin, bloop, and he was back in the room on the airship with a line drawing of an archway on one whitewashed wall and heavy brass dials beside it.
+Spin, bloop, and he was back in the room on the airship where he had started.

 Bloop.
-Santa Hood gave Finner a quick hug.
+Santa Hood squeezed into the universe and gave Finner a quick hug.
-"Welcome back," she said in his ear.
+"Welcome back," she said.

-"All clear out here,"
+"All clear,"
 Santa Greenwood called from the corridor.

 Santa Hood unhugged him and stepped back.